Patents & Trademarks

 - invention relating to the human body at various stages of development or relating only to the appearance of any of the elements of the human body;

 - invention which commercial use would be contrary to public policy or good manners (in particular, methods of human cloning, use of human embryo for industrial or commercial purposes).

-Under Slovak law, any designation, in particular words (including personal names), designs, letters, numerals, colors, the shape of goods or of the packaging of goods, or sounds, provided that such designation is capable of distinguishing itself and can be represented in the register of trademarks of the Industrial Property Office in the manner as outlined in answer No. 1 of this article shall be registered.
+Under Slovak law, any designation, in particular words (including personal names), designs, letters, numerals, colors, the shape of goods or of the packaging of goods, or sounds, provided that such designation is capable of distinguishing itself and can be represented in the register of trademarks of the Industrial Property Office in the manner as outlined in answer No. 1 of this “Chapter 6: Patents and Trademarks” shall be registered.

 A designation shall not be registered if it:

 - is devoid of any distinctive character;